-Source of funding: Funding will be provided from deobligated funds, program income, or other external sources.
+Source of funding: Funding will be provided from deobligated funds or other external sources.

 Eligibility requirements: The applicant must meet the Low and Moderate Income (LMI) national objective for its entire jurisdiction (at least 51 percent LMI).
-The Tx CDBG may establish other national objective criteria.
-Additional requirements may be specified in the application.
+TDA may establish additional criteria that meet national objectives.
+Additional requirements shall be specified in the application.
 The applicant must demonstrate that it has the financial resources to sustain the operation and maintenance of the facility.